AdobeDocs/workfront-fusion.en/help/workfront-fusion/manage-scenarios/run-scenario-scoring.md

 ---
-title: Run the Scenario Scoring Expert in Adobe Workfront Fusion
+title: Run the Scenario Scoring Expert
 description: The Scenario Scoring Expert can help you ensure that your scenario is configured in a way that follows best practices.
 It checks your scenario and gives recommendations for its structure and organization.
 author: Becky
 feature: Workfront Fusion
 ---
-# Run the Scenario Scoring Expert in Adobe Workfront Fusion
+# Run the Scenario Scoring Expert

 The Scenario Scoring Expert can help you ensure that your scenario is configured in a way that follows best practices.
 It checks your scenario and gives recommendations for its structure and organization.